hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that clicking on a selected category displays expenses by subcategories for selected current month.
 1. Verify that clicking on a selected category displays expenses by subcategories for selected earlier month.
 1. Verify that clicking on a category displays expenses by subcategories for a selected month of previous years.

+Notes:

+- Should users be able to switch to previous years to view expenses for specific months in those years, or is the view limited to the current year only?
+- When viewing expenses by subcategories, is there a breakdown of expenses displayed in both percentage and total sum?
+- How should the percentages be calculated?
+Are they whole numbers rounded to the nearest integer value?

 # T12.
 Viewing a pie chart of expenses by categories for a year.